Failure to Launch From high School to AdulthoodFailure to Launch from High School to Adulthood!

 What is Failure to Launch?

 Today, young adults are faced with many complex tasks and decisions.
 At times, this complexity can become overwhelming and may create a degree of uncertainty.
 This uncertainty can affect the young adult’s ability to make educational or career progress at the desirable rate.
 The transition into adulthood and self-sufficiency is never easy.
-At Waterford Academy, we provide a unique Failure to Launch program to help young adults overcome the sense of being overwhelmed and move towards creating a more productive and meaningful life.
+At Waterford, we provide a unique Failure to Launch program to help young adults overcome the sense of being overwhelmed and move towards creating a more productive and meaningful life.

 What does failure to launch look like?